cslarsen/csl.name/source/_drafts/jit2.md

     ARGUMENT_ORDER = ("rdi", "rsi", "rdx", "rcx")

-We will reserve those registers for local variables.
-So when the bytecode refers to variable index `n`, we know it will be in register `ARGUMENT_ORDER[n]`.
+We will reserve those registers for local variables and function arguments.
+When the bytecode refers to variable index `n`, we know it will be in register `ARGUMENT_ORDER[n]`.
+It also means that we support at most four locals.
+This is mostly because I want to leave out local stacks for simplicity.

 **The stack:** The CPU already has a stack, so we'll just use that to store 64-bit signed integer values.